lumunge/100-days-of-code/Algorithms/GraphAlgorithms/README.md

     -> Social Networks
     -> Configuration spaces

+#### Exploring graphs.
+- Figuring out whether or not one vertex of a grph is reachable from another.
+- Applications:
+    -> Finding routes on maps.
+    -> Ensuring connectivity, road connectivity
+    -> Solving puzzles and mazes

+- Path -> sequence of vertices such that each vertex is connected to the next by an edge of the graph
+- Input: Graph G
+  Output: Collection of vertices v of G so there is a path from s to v.

+- PSUDOCODE:
+    Components(s):
+        DiscoveredNodes <- {s}
+        while there are undiscovered nodes leaving edge e add vertex at the other end and add it to discoveredNodes return discoveredNodes

+- It is required to keep track of visited vertices.
+- An order of exploring edges is required.

 #### Connected Compoenents.
 -  Connected compoenents whereby v and w vertices are reachable from each other.
 - Proof of equivalence.